MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/extensibility/decimal-point-precision.md

 You can extend the **PriceUnit** extended data type to change the number of decimals to a value other than the default two for price units.

-You can extend the **PriceQty** extended data type to change thethe number of decimals to a value other than the default two for price and charge quantities.
+You can extend the **PriceQty** extended data type to change the number of decimals to a value other than the default two for price and charge quantities.

 ### Overloaded data types